 Corn syrup is what’s called an invert sugar, meaning it’s liquid at room temperature and prevents sugar crystals from forming (making it great for candy making).
 It can also be used to add shine and body to recipes (say in a chocolate sauce) as well as a creamy texture to frozen desserts.
 But what do you do if a dish calls for corn syrup and you don’t have any at home?
 You swap in one of these ingredients instead, that’s what.

 1. Sugar and Water

 For each cup of light corn syrup, substitute 1 cup granulated sugar dissolved in ¼ cup warm water.
 Need dark corn syrup?
-Substitute 1 cup packed brown sugar and ¼ cup water.
+Substitute 1 cup packed brown sugar for the granulated sugar and dissolve it into ¼ cup water.
 This syrup makes a great stand-in for baked goods (like pecan pie), but because sugar crystallizes at high temperatures, it won’t work for candy recipes that need to go past the soft-ball stage (i.e., 235°F).

 Corn syrup and honey are equal replacements (meaning you can substitute 1 cup honey for 1 cup corn syrup).
 But similar to sugar, honey won’t prevent crystallization, so it’s not the best choice for making caramel or candy, but it can work well in other recipes as long as you don’t mind its distinct flavor.
 Tip: As a general rule, the lighter the honey, the milder the flavor.

 A one-to-one substitution, agave syrup (aka agave nectar) has a mild flavor that works great in most recipes that call for corn syrup.
 (But again, not candy.).